Audrey Brumback, M.D., Ph.D.

-Audrey Brumback is a physician scientist specializing in child neurology.
+Brumback is a physician scientist specializing in child neurology.
 Her research focuses on developing novel therapies for brain dysfunction based on modulation of neurophysiology.
 Brumback’s goal is to develop brain-circuit-based therapies for the developmental neuropsychiatric disorders she treats in her clinical practice.
 Brumback earned a bachelor’s degree in biochemistry at The University of Texas at Austin.
-She then obtained her M.D. and Ph.D. degrees at the University of Colorado under the mentorship of Kevin Staley.
+She then obtained her medical degree and doctorate at the University of Colorado under the mentorship of Kevin Staley.
 During this time, she helped establish the scientific basis for a novel treatment for neonatal seizures.

 She demonstrated that acute in vivo optogenetic manipulation of this population of neurons can increase or decrease the amount of time autism model mice engage in social exploration.
 This exciting discovery lays the groundwork for advances in therapeutic brain stimulation that can treat multiple forms of autism regardless of the underlying etiology.
 Current work in her laboratory is focused on functionally mapping the subcortical circuits involved in autism.

 Brumback is board certified in neurology with special qualifications in child neurology.
 As a result of Brumback’s training, she is a nationally recognized expert in the clinical assessment and management of autism spectrum disorders and related disorders such as Rett syndrome.

 Brumback joined the faculty at Dell Medical School in 2017.
 She is also a member of the Department of Neuroscience at UT Austin and a member of the Center for Learning and Memory and the Institute for Neuroscience at UT Austin.